opral/monorepo/documentation/cli.md

 # {% $frontmatter.title %}

-[@inlang/cli](https://github.com/inlang/inlang/tree/main/source-code/cli) is a command line interface (CLI) tool that allows you to interact with the Inlang platform, a cloud-based translation management system that helps you manage your translations efficiently.
+[@inlang/cli](https://github.com/inlang/inlang/tree/main/source-code/cli) is a command line interface (CLI) tool that allows you to interact with the Inlang infastructure.

 ## Installation